Order-Preserving Dimension Reduction for Multimodal Semantic Embedding: Evaluation

 \subsection{OPDR on Various Data Sets}

-We first extracted embedding vectors from four datasets with distinct characteristics (Observable, Unstable, Metal, Non-magnetic) using the CLIP model.
+We first use the CLIP model to extract embedding vectors from six datasets, comprising four scientifically curated multimodal datasets (Observable, Unstable, Metal, Non-magnetic), two widely adopted vision-language benchmarks (Flickr30k and OmniCorpus), as well as the ESC-50 dataset~\cite{10.1145/2733373.2806390} for audio-text representation.
 Subsequently, we computed the distances between vectors using the L2-norm and performed dimensionality reduction using PCA.
 To simplify notation, we let $n = dim(Y)$, denote the dimension of the lower-dimensional space.
-For these four groups of datasets, we further divided them into eight subsets each, with sample sizes \( m \) where \( m \in \{10, 20, 30, 40, 50, 60, 70, 80\} \), to test whether the distribution patterns of data points were consistent across different sample sizes.
-Observations from figure~\ref{fig:observed_M} to figure~\ref{fig:non-magnetic_M} indicate a strong positive correlation between accuracy and the ratio of \( n \) to \( m \).
+For these four groups of material datasets, we further divided them into eight subsets each, with sample sizes \( m \) where \( m \in \{10, 20, 30, 40, 50, 60, 70, 80\} \).
+For the remaining two multimodal datasets, we divided them into five subsets each, with sample size \( m \) where \( m \in \{10, 50, 100, 150, 300\} \), to test whether the distribution patterns of data points remain consistent across different sample sizes.
+Observations from Figure~\ref{fig:observed_M} to Figure~\ref{fig:OmniCorpus_pca_clip} indicate a strong positive correlation between accuracy and the ratio of \( n \) to \( m \).
 As \( n \) approaches \( m \), accuracy initially increases rapidly and then slows down, converging to a stable value.
 Although the four different datasets exhibit highly similar data distributions, minor differences may be attributed to the inherent distribution characteristics and randomness of the samples.

-Through comparative analysis of the four data sets discussed above, we observe that our proposed OPDR algorithm performs consistently across multiple data sets and exhibits the anticipated data patterns, validating our initial hypotheses.
+Through comparative analysis of the six data sets discussed above, we observe that our proposed OPDR algorithm performs consistently across multiple data sets and exhibits the anticipated data patterns, validating our initial hypotheses.
 In the remainder of this section, we will focus on the Observable Material dataset, exploring the effects of using different Transformer-based models, dimensionality reduction techniques, and various distance metrics.